Rialto Theater (Los Angeles): History

 Downtown Los Angeles's Rialto Theater was designed and built in 1917 by Oliver Perry Dennis, the architect also known for Janes House and the Magic Castle.
 Since opening, the building has undergone many alterations, including a significant remodel by William Lee Woollett in 1923, the addition of neon Art Deco marquee around 1930, a conversion to retail sometime after 1988, and a seismic retrofit in the 1990s.

 Exhibitor J.A.
 Quinn opened the theater in 1917 with an exclusive screening of Garden of Allah.
 Sid Grauman took over in 1919, and in 1921, the theater entered into an exclusive agreement with Paramount Pictures, whom Grauman sold the theater to in 1924.

 In 1979, Los Angeles's Broadway Theater and Commercial District was added to the National Register of Historic Places, with Rialto Theater listed as a contributing property in the district.
-In 1989, the building was designated Los Angeles Historic-Cultural Monument #472.
+In 1989, the building was designated Los Angeles Historic-Cultural Monument No. 472.

 Rialto Theater closed as a movie theater in 1988.
 In 2013, Urban Outfitters moved into the building.